Tyrn/wei/the-insider-en.typ

      Bemish paused.

      "Terence, I swear to you that he  is  not guilty!
 These people... they just used  him as a dummy front!
-It's their technique - they  decided to get rid of  the man who is  half Earthman already and they decided to do it with Shavash's hands!"
+It's their technique---they  decided to get rid of  the man who is  half Earthman already and they decided to do it with Shavash's hands!"